 Colorectal cancer is one of the few cancers that can be completely prevented through screening.
 Polyps, or abnormal precancerous growths, can be detected during the screening process and entirely removed, thereby stopping any cancer formation.
 Regular screening is the most effective way of detecting precancerous growths and early colorectal cancer.
 Cancers that are found at an early stage can be treated more easily, and lead to greater survival.
-Yet colorectal cancer remains the second leading cause of cancer death in men and women combined in the U.S.2 This year approximately 145,600 Americans will be diagnosed with colorectal cancer and over 51,000 of them will die from the disease.
+Yet colorectal cancer remains the second leading cause of cancer death in men and women combined in the U.S. This year over 140,000 Americans will be diagnosed with colorectal cancer and over 50,600 of them will die from the disease.
 The majority of those diagnosed will be Medicare beneficiaries.
-Although incidence and mortality rates are steadily declining in adults 55 years of age and older due, in part, to increased screening rates, there are still obstacles that prevent Americans from getting screened.
+Over 1,500 health-related organizations, led by the American Cancer Society (ACS), have committed to increase the nation's colorectal cancer screening rate to 80 percent of eligible individuals by the year 2018.
+Over 200,000 lives could be saved if this goal is met.
+To achieve this goal, we must remove the obstacles that prevent Americans from getting screened.

-Research shows that patient out-of-pocket costs create financial barriers that discourage the use of recommended preventive services, ^{3,4,5} particularly for those with lower incomes, 6 whereas the elimination of these out-of-pocket costs increases utilization.^{7,8} Medicare beneficiaries can be particularly vulnerable to cost sharing, as approximately 34 percent of Medicare beneficiaries are under 200 percent of the federal poverty level (FPL)9 and are on limited incomes.
+Research shows that out-of-pocket costs to patients creates financial barriers that discourage the use of recommended preventive services, particularly for those with lower incomes.
+Medicare beneficiaries can be particularly vulnerable to cost sharing, as approximately 34 percent of Medicare beneficiaries are under 200 percent of the federal poverty level (FPL) and are on limited incomes.
 Barriers to preventive care lead to poorer health outcomes and increased health care costs.